HelgasonLab/HelgasonLab.github.io/index.md

 # HelgasonLab's Website

-Leukaemia research lab at the University of Glasgow
+We're a leukaemia research lab at the University of Glasgow.
+We focus on Bench to Bedside translational research.
+Our focus has been on Chronic Myeloid Leukaemia (CML), a tumour type in which Glasgow has particular clinical expertise and excising translational projects.

 {% include section.html %}